olgabovkun/multimodule/README.md

-# Example of creating a Gradle multi-module project
+# Example of creating a Gradle multi-module project for a microservices architecture

 This project consists of two modules ms-firstmodule and ms-secondmodule which can be started on port 8081 and 8082.